-The operation of The Trust's Academies and employment of staff are the responsibility of the Trustees.
-The Trust retains control of Academy budgets and finances, and monitors these through its Finance Committees.
-Each Academy has a Local Governing Body (LGB) who support the Board in the monitoring of their Academy within agreed budgets.
-Within this Report, the term Trustee refers to a member of the Board of Trustees and the term Governor to a Member of an LGB.
+The operation of The Trust's academies and employment of staff are the responsibility of the Trustees.
+The Trust retains control of academy budgets and finances, and monitors these through its finance committees.
+Each Academy has a Local Governing Body (LGB) who support the Board in the monitoring of their academy within agreed budgets.
+Within this Report, the term Trustee refers to a member of the Board of Trustees and the term Governor to a Member of a LGB.